Marcus Jones (cornerback): Pre-draft

-2022: First-team All-Pro
+2022: First All-Pro selection

 Jones was selected by the New England Patriots in the third round (85th overall) of the 2022 NFL draft.

 In Week 11 against the New York Jets, with five seconds left in the game, Jones made a game-winning 84-yard punt return touchdown in the 10–3 win.
 It was the first punt return touchdown in the NFL for the 2022 season.
 In the Patriots' Week 13 game against the Buffalo Bills on Thursday Night Football, Jones scored his first career offensive touchdown on a 48-yard catch-and-run reception, on the first offensive snap of his career.
 It was the first receiving touchdown from scrimmage by a defensive back since the Jets' Marcus Coleman in 2000, also against the Bills.
 In the Patriots' Christmas Eve game against the Cincinnati Bengals, Jones scored on a 69-yard pick-six, making him the first player in 45 seasons to score a touchdown on offense, defense, and special teams in the same season.
 Officially, Jones was the first player since Bill Dudley and Tom Harmon (both in 1947) to accomplish the feat.

 Jones finished his rookie season with 39 tackles, seven passes defended, and two interceptions on defense.
 On offense, he had four receptions for 78 yards and one touchdown.
 He led the NFL with 362 punt return yards and 12.5 yards per punt return with one punt returned for a touchdown while finishing fifth in the league with 645 kick return yards.
 Jones was named first-team All-Pro as a punt returner by the Associated Press, and he was additionally selected to the PFWA All-Rookie Team.